Participated in the Technion Excellence Program: October 2006 – July 2009.

 During his 4th year David participated on a research project to efficiently interface a living neural tissue from a newborn rat brain with a moving robot to demonstrate an obstacle avoiding behavior.
 The tissue was stimulated according to ultrasonic sensors on the robot and the response was analyzed and compared to predefined words using the Levenshtein distance.
 The system showed collision free navigation for 25 minutes sessions and demonstrated interesting behaviors such as spontaneous neural activities that affected the steering.

 On his final year, David's thesis combined resources from both Medical school and the Biomedical Engineering department.
-He participated on a research to create viable muscle tissue using stem cells and finding the optimal combination of cells that will allow an effective tissue engineering process.
+He participated on a research to create viable muscle tissue using stem cells and to find the optimal combination of cells that will enable an effective tissue engineering process.
 The research was published on the Proceedings of National Academy of Sciences.

 Recommendation to Program participants: ”The majority of research today is multi-disciplinary so my best advice for you is to take as many courses outside the regular curriculum of your studies as you can.
 In addition, try to get involved in projects that interest you, try to work independently and challenge yourself while getting feedback and guidance from your tutor periodically.”

-Today (2015): After graduating David Combined clinical work as a Physician with an industry researcher position at MediGuide, a company that develops an innovative real-time navigation system for minimally invasive cardiac surgery that lowers exposure to harmful radiation.
+Today (2018): After graduating medical school David Combined clinical work as a Physician with an industry researcher position at MediGuide, a company that develops an innovative real-time navigation system for minimally invasive cardiac surgery.
+He then attended Harvard Business School and focused his graduate studies on the medical devices industry, digital health and applied machine learning algorithms.
+Today he is working at Verily (Google's Life Science division) and focuses on products that enable proactive diagnosis in various medical fields.